SkEditorTeam/SkAnalyzerBridge/README.md

   SkAnalyzerBridge
 </h1>

-[SkAnalyzer](https://github.com/SkEditorTeam/SkAnalyzer) bridge for usage as native dll or Go library
+[SkAnalyzer](https://github.com/SkEditorTeam/SkAnalyzer) bridge for usage as native dll

 ## Compiling
 To compile as native dll, run this command in SkAnalyzerBridge folder